 With the popularity of high frequency training, a ton of new research has been done on the best training frequency for muscle growth and strength development.
 Several of these studies have found no significant difference between lower and higher frequencies under volume-equated conditions (reviewed on this site or my Facebook page).
 But outside the lab we’re never in ‘volume-equated conditions’.
-We have a certain amount of time we want/can spend in the gym, often a certain amount of volume we tolerate and the practical question is: how do we distribute this amount of sets across the week?
+We have a certain amount of time we want/can spend in the gym, often a certain amount of volume we tolerate and the practical question is: how do we distribute this number of sets across the week?

 Everyone but the most bro of bros agrees by now that most people should train a muscle at least twice a week for maximum growth.
 The debate currently mostly centers on if training frequencies of 3+ per week are beneficial.
 A new study by Zaroni et al. (2018) involving my esteemed friend Brad Schoenfeld investigated exactly this in their paper titled: High Resistance-Training Frequency Enhances Muscle Thickness in Resistance-Trained Men.